| SOME TIPS FOR PLATFORM

 The following are a few suggestions for

-those who feel led to minister the Word in a public manner.
+those who have the wonderful opportunity to minister the Word in a public manner.
 It is hoped by

-following some of these pointers, the truth of the message may more brightly shine forth and
+following some of these pointers, the truth of your message may more brightly shine forth and

 center the attention of the hearer on the Word, and on the Lord of the Word, in